KARTIKDHUNNA0/KARTIKDHUNNA0/README.md

   Built a probabilistic text classifier using custom likelihood and prior calculations.

 - **Decision Tree from Scratch**
-  Implemented a decision tree step by step to understand splits and information gain.
+  Step-by-step implementation to understand splits and information gain.

 - **Support Vector Machine (SVM) from Scratch**
   Basic Python implementation to explore margins and optimization concepts.

 ---

-### 🔹 MLOps & Applied Machine Learning
+### 🔹 Applied ML & MLOps
 - **Credit Risk MLOps Pipeline (Learning Project)**
   - Built an end-to-end ML pipeline to understand real-world ML workflows.
   - Used **DVC** for dataset and experiment versioning.
   - Orchestrated training and evaluation using **Prefect (basic exposure)**.
   - Explored lightweight inference using **FastAPI**.
-  > Focused on learning reproducibility and ML lifecycle management.

 - **Instacart Market Basket Analysis**
   - Worked with large transactional datasets to analyze consumer purchasing behavior.